cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 ### Hypercapnia
 Hypercapnia occurs when the partial pressure of carbon dioxide in the blood rises to greater than 60&nbsp;mmHg @cite guyton2006medical, as is most commonly seen in respiratory conditions, such as severe airway obstruction.
 This condition manifests as a decrease in blood pH and an increase in cardiac output, blood pressure, and heart rate.

-The %BioGears Engine triggers the hypercapnia event when the partial pressure of carbon dioxide in the aorta rises above 60&nbsp;mmHg.
+The engine triggers the hypercapnia event when the partial pressure of carbon dioxide in the aorta rises above 60&nbsp;mmHg.
 This is a reversible condition and is considered resolved when the partial pressure falls below 57&nbsp;mmHg.
 This 3&nbsp;mmHg window provides a buffer to account for normal fluctuations in the model.

 If the partial pressure of carbon dioxide in the blood rises to greater than 80&nbsp;mmHg an irreversible state is triggered and it will be impossible to regain homeostasis.

 ### Hypoxia
 Hypoxia occurs when the partial pressure of oxygen in the blood falls below 65&nbsp;mmHg @cite Pierson2000Pathophysiology.
 This can be due to a number of conditions that range from heart failure to poor respiratory function.
 This condition manifests as a decrease in oxygen saturation, increased heart rate, increased respiratory rate, decreased tidal volume, and pulmonary hypertension.

-The %BioGears Engine triggers the hypoxia event when the partial pressure of oxygen in the aorta falls below 65&nbsp;mmHg.
+The engine triggers the hypoxia event when the partial pressure of oxygen in the aorta falls below 65&nbsp;mmHg.
 This is a reversible condition and is considered resolved when the partial pressure rises above 68&nbsp;mmHg.
 This 3&nbsp;mmHg window provides a buffer to account for normal fluctuations in the model.

 If the partial pressure of oxygen in the blood falls below 15&nbsp; an irreversible state is triggered and it will be impossible to regain homeostasis.

 ### Brain Oxygen Deficit
 The brain is unable to complete any significant anaerobic metabolism.
 Therefore, without oxygen in the brain, unconsciousness results within five to ten seconds, and permanent damage can occur within five to ten minutes @cite guyton2006medical.
 Additionally, irreversible damage can occur if the oxygen tension in the brain is too low for a prolonged period of time @cite dhawan2011neurointensive.

-There are two events in %BioGears related to an oxygen deficit in the brain: Brain Oxygen Deficit and Critical Brain Oxygen Deficit. %BioGears triggers the brain oxygen deficit event when the partial pressure of oxygen in the brain drops below 21 mmHg.
+There are two events in the engine related to an oxygen deficit in the brain: Brain Oxygen Deficit and Critical Brain Oxygen Deficit.
+The engine triggers the brain oxygen deficit event when the partial pressure of oxygen in the brain drops below 21 mmHg.
 If the brain remains in this deficit state for 30 minutes, an irreversible state is triggered, and it will be impossible to regain homeostasis (akin to death).
 If the partial pressure of oxygen in the brain drops below 10 mmHg, the patient enters a critical brain oxygen deficit state, which causes an irreversible state after 10 minutes.
 If the critical deficit event is active, it is removed when the oxygen partial pressure increases above 12 mmHg, and only the less-critical deficit event will be active.
 Both deficit events are removed when the oxygen partial pressure returns above 25 mmHg, assuming the irreversible state was never reached.
 The threshold values are chosen based on empirical data reviewed in summary in @cite dhawan2011neurointensive, and from data presented in @cite purins2012brain and @cite doppenberg1998determination.

 ### Myocardium Oxygen Deficit
 Blood flow through the coronary arteries provides required oxygen to the heart muscle.
 If the oxygen supply to the heart is limited through respiratory distress or some other condition, the demand for oxygen will cause dilation of the coronary arteries.
 By increasing the flow of blood to the heart muscle, the oxygen supply increases @cite guyton2006medical.
-This effect is not currently modeled in %BioGears, but the myocardium oxygen level is observed and an event is triggered when it becomes too low.
+This effect is not currently modeled in the engine, but the myocardium oxygen level is observed and an event is triggered when it becomes too low.
 In the future, the resistance to flow in the coronary arteries will be increased to represent blood vessel dilation, and the asystole rhythm change will be tied to the arterial partial pressure of oxygen.

-The %BioGears Engine triggers the myocardium oxygen deficit event when the partial pressure of oxygen is less than 5&nbsp;mmHg.
+The engine triggers the myocardium oxygen deficit event when the partial pressure of oxygen is less than 5&nbsp;mmHg.
 If the oxygen level in the heart muscle remains low for more than 40 minutes an irreversible state is triggered and it will be impossible to regain homeostasis.

 ### Acid-Base Disturbance Events
 Acid-base disturbances can be respiratory or metabolic in origin.
 When an acid-base disturbance is caused by a change in the total amount of carbon dioxide in the blood, it is considered to be a respiratory disturbance because that system regulates carbon dioxide.
 If the origin is a change in the strong ion difference, then the disturbance is said to be metabolic in origin.
 Because the respiratory system responds to a metabolic disturbance and the renal and other systems respond to a respiratory disturbance with compensatory mechanisms, it is difficult to observe a purely metabolic or respiratory disturbance.
 For that reason, disturbances are sometimes further classified as acute, compensated, and mixed @cite hall2011guyton.
-There are four acid-base disturbance events observed in %BioGears.
+There are four acid-base disturbance events observed in the engine.

 #### Metabolic Acidosis
 The metabolic acidosis event is triggered when the blood pH drops below the lower bound of the normal range, which is 7.35 for arterial blood (note that the blood pH is sampled from the aorta compartment) @cite Leeuwen2015laboratory, **and** the bicarbonate concentration is less than 22.0&nbsp;mM.
 This reversible event is removed when the blood pH increases above 7.38.
 The small buffer of 0.03 is to allow for numerical fluctuations during transitions.
 If the blood becomes so acidic that the pH drops below 6.5, an irreversible state is triggered, and it will be impossible to regain homeostasis.